 Cloud-based Collaboration Platform for Post Production

 The key element that connects all these tools and gets them to work is an online collaboration platform specified for film editing.
-And that’s why there are some helpful platforms like Frame.io, Shift, or our own platform, Postpace.io – that’ll be launched on June 2021 – out there to connect film crew in a virtual post-production room to work together on editing films in all stages, bridging the production and post-production.
-By using a platform like Postpace you can send your files from production to the video team collaboration platform so that your post-production team gets to work on them right away.
-Then all the creative talks, brainstormings, reviews and approvals, and deliveries will happen inside the platform, precisely frame by frame, to make it much easier to follow and manage.
+And that’s why there are some helpful platforms like Frame.io, Shift, or our own platform, Postpace.io out there to connect film crew in a virtual post-production room to work together on editing films in all stages, bridging the production and post-production.
+By using a platform like Postpace for your video project, you can safely share and send your media files from production to the video team collaboration platform so that your post-production team gets to work on them right away.
+Then all the creative talks, brainstormings, reviews, comments, approvals, and deliveries will happen inside the platform, precisely frame by frame, to make it much easier to follow and manage.
 From the producers and directors of the film to the clients, all can review the film footage inside the platform from anywhere at any time, to have more flexibility for the whole team.
 And this is how a post-production collaboration platform acts as the main chain in this online video workflow.

 If you don’t want to use any of the tools said above, and want to do your remote video editing workflow much closer to the conventional one, you can send the production files to cloud storage like Google Drive or Dropbox, to be downloaded by the editing team.
 Albeit you’re basically transferring files remotely, you have to do all the reviews and comments on another platform that makes your work somehow decentralized and complicated.
 But if you have a very small team and you just need to transfer the files without physical delivery, it can be a good way to go.